vrittis/OpenTextSummarizer/README.md

 OpenTextSummarizer
 ==================

-.net port and adaptation of libots, initially ported by PatrickBurrows to C# and forked by [vrittis](https://github.com/vrittis) as a kind of exercice after a [review](http://samy.beaudoux.net/blog/?p=23).
+.Net port and adaptation of libots, initially ported by PatrickBurrows to C# and forked by [vrittis](https://github.com/vrittis) as a kind of exercice after a [review](http://samy.beaudoux.net/blog/?p=23).
+This version has since been forked by [davidsblog](https://github.com/davidsblog).

 # Usage